ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

      * **CDUMP**        - When 'gdas', will process gdas and enkf members.
 When 'gfs', will process gfs member for running free forecast only.
      * **use_v16retro** - When 'yes', use v16 retrospective parallel data.
 The retro parallel tarballs can be missing or incomplete.
 So this option may not always work.
 Contact a UFS_UTILS repository manager if you encounter problems.

+Note: This utility selects the ocean resolution in the set_fixed_files.sh script using a default based on the user-selected CRES value.
+For example, for a cycled experiment with a CRES_HIRES/CRES_ENKF of C384/C192, the ocean resolution defaults to 0.25/0.50-degree.
+To choose another ocean resolution, the user will need to manually modify the set_fixed_files.sh script.

 Kick off the utility
 --------------------